DCAN-Labs/hbcd-docs/docs/datacuration/recprograms.md

 ## Electroencaphalography (EEG) Data
-The EEG Core of the HBCD Data Coordinating Center (HDCC) has a [GitHub repository](https://github.com/ChildDevLab/HBCD-data-release-notes) with file notes and scripts for working with the first HBCD EEG data release.
-We recommend all users to review this page for important resources.
-Users can contact us with any questions about working with the EEG data or using the GitHub repository at eegdata@umd.edu.
+The EEG Core of the HBCD Data Coordinating Center (HDCC) has developed some helpful tools for extracting summary statistics and trial measures from HBCD EEG release data.
+We encourage all users to explore these resources at the [HBCD EEG Utilities](https://hbcd-eeg-utilities.readthedocs.io/en/latest/) website.